asift91/Manual_Migration/option1.md

             ```

     -   **Certs:**
+        -   Login to the Controller Virtual Machine and follow the below steps.
-        -   _SSL Certs_: The certificates for your moodle application reside in /moodle/certs.
+        -   The certificates for your moodle application reside in /moodle/certs.

         -   Copy over the .crt and .key files over to /moodle/certs/.
 The file names should be changed to nginx.crt and nginx.key in order to be recognized by the configured nginx servers.
-Depending on your local environment, you may choose to use the utility SCP or a tool like WinSCP to copy these files over to the cluster controller virtual machine.
+Depending on your local environment, you may choose to use the utility SCP or a tool like WinSCP to copy these files over to the controller virtual machine.
             -   Command to change the certs name.
                 ```
                 cd /path/to/certs/location
                 mv /path/to/certs/location/*.key /moodle/certs/nginx.key
                 mv /path/to/certs/location/*.crt /moodle/certs/nginx.crt
                 ```
         -   You can also generate a self-signed certificate, useful for testing only.

             ```
             openssl req -x509 -nodes -days 365 -newkey rsa:2048 \
             -keyout /moodle/certs/nginx.key \
             -out /moodle/certs/nginx.crt \
             -subj "/C=US/ST=WA/L=Redmond/O=IT/CN=mydomain.com"
             ```
         -   It's recommended that the certificate files be read-only to owner and that these files are owned by www-data:www-data.
             ```
             chown www-data:www-data /moodle/certs/nginx.*
             chmod 400 /moodle/certs/nginx.*
             ```
         -   Update Certs location.
             ```
             nano /etc/nginx/sites-enabled/*.conf
             # Above command will open the configuration file.
             #
             # Change the certs path location.
             # Find ssl_certificate and update the certs path as below
             # /moodle/certs//moodle/certs/nginx.crt;
             # /moodle/certs/nginx.key;
             #
             # After the changes, Save the file.
             # Press CTRL+o to save and CTRL+x to exit.

-    -   **Update Time-Stamp:**
+            ```

+    -   **Updating HTML Local Copy:**
+        -   Update the time-stamp in the Controller Virtual Machine.
         -   A cron job that run in the VMSS instances(s) which will check the updates in time-stamp for every minute.
 If there is an update in time-stamp then local copy of VMSS is updated in web root directory.
         -   In Virtual Machine scaleset a local copy of moodle site data (/moodle/html/moodle) is copied to its root directory (/var/www/html/).
         -   Update the time-stamp to update the local copy in VMSS instance.